By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 2. Decreased need for sleep.

 Many people experience a night or two when they are doing something exciting and they get by on less than normal sleep for a day or two.
 As a society, we like people who get a lot done.
-But eventually the novelty wears off and the need for sleep returns.
-Bipolar people have extended periods of high activities with reduced need for sleep.
+But eventually, the novelty wears off and the need for sleep returns.
+Bipolar people have extended periods of high activities with a reduced need for sleep.
 Parents with bipolar children report the child never slept that much.
 Though most parents don’t think their child sleeps enough when the kid keeps waking you up at night.
 So again the sleep issue is a matter of degree.

 3. More talkative than usual or a pressure to keep talking.